COMMON SNAPPING TURTLE

 Snapping turtles should never be picked up by their tails as this can damage the animal's vertebral column and tail, not to mention the human who is in danger of being bitten.
 Because snapping turtles can be slimy and heavy, the Wildlife Division does not recommend that anyone manually pick them up.

 Unlike most other turtles, snapping turtles rarely bask on land, but instead bask on the water's surface.
 They survive winters in Connecticut by hibernating when temperatures dip below 41°F. They burrow into mud and leaf debris in shallow water or under logs and overhanging banks.
-After emerging from hibernation, snapping turtles begin feeding and searching for mates.
+After emerging from hibernation, turtles begin feeding and searching for mates.

 Snapping turtles generally reach maturity at 8 to 10 years and can live up to 40 years or more.
 They typically occupy home ranges of 4 to 22 acres, depending on the size of the wetland.
 Snapping turtles rarely leave their aquatic habitat except during the breeding season or to reach new habitat to avoid overcrowding, pollution, and habitat destruction/desiccation.